 My 8-year old, 3rd grader, with her dad/my hubby and myself:

 I am also a sailor and have been sailing a TON over the COVID times.
-We made the cover of Latitude 38 recently (last summer) and here is another sailing photo of my very first ocean race (also this summer).
+We made the cover of Latitude 38 recently (summer ’21) and here is another sailing photo of my very first ocean race (summer ’21).
 You can see my husband holding out the spinnaker of the boat we are on (the spinnaker with the Turtle!):